-Each environment can stand alone or interoperate with the others.
-A Mobile application can be developed to operate independently of the Desktop & Server environment, or it can be created as an extension of an application already running in the Desktop & Server environment.
+Each RDM environment can stand alone or interoperate with the others.
+A Mobile application (on a smartphone or tablet with Android or iOS) can be developed to operate independently of the RDM Workgroup (desktop, laptop, or server computer running Windows, Mac OS X, Linux or Unix) environment, or it can be created as an extension of an application already running in an RDM Workgroup environment.

-Each environment group has a Standard and Plus package.
+Each environment group has an RDM Standard and RDM Plus package.
 The Standard Packages will satisfy most application development needs in that environment, while the Plus Packages add the more sophisticated data movement options.

-The standard Mobile and Embedded packages allow standalone development, meaning that databases are not shared between different computers.
-The Desktop & Server environment allows for basic distributed processing.
-With the Plus packages, distributed processing as well as mirroring and replication are available.
+The standard RDM Mobile and RDM Embedded packages allow standalone development, meaning that databases are not shared between different computers.
+The RDM Workgroup environment allows for basic distributed processing.
+With the RDM Plus packages, distributed processing as well as RDM mirroring and RDM replication are available.

-With the addition of the iOS environment, we have introduced an Objective-C interface, currently available only on Apple computers (phones, tablets, etc.).
-All other interfaces (C, C++, SQL, and ODBC) are available as C-callable APIs in all packages except standard Mobile.
+Only on the Apple environments (iOS and Mac OS X), we have Figure 1: RDM Packages provided an Objective-C interface.
+All other interfaces (C, C++, SQL, and ODBC) are available as C-callable APIs in all packages.
 For Windows environments, ADO.NET, JDBC, ODBC drivers are also available.